FortAwesome/Font-Awesome/README.md

 Please read through our [contributing guidelines](./CONTRIBUTING.md).
 Included are directions for opening issues.

+## Want a new icon?
+Request it!
+If you want a new icon added to FontAwesome, open up an issue titled Icon request: icon-name.
+Make sure to follow [this](https://github.com/FortAwesome/Font-Awesome/blob/master/.github/ISSUE_TEMPLATE/icon-request.md) checklist!

 ## Versioning

 Font Awesome will be maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered